farrelleoin93/milestone-3-seed-shelf/TESTING.md

 - The seed cards function as described in the Seed Cards testing section (see above).

 Search and Filter:
-- If the user enters a word in the search field and hits enter or clicks/taps search all the seeds that contain word in the database will be displayed.
+- If the user enters a word in the search field and hits enter or clicks/taps "Search" all the seeds that contain word in the database will be displayed.
-- If the user picks a specific category in the dropdown filter and hits enter or clicks/taps only the seeds that are in that category are displayed.
+- If the user picks a specific category in the dropdown filter the seeds that are in that category are displayed immedietly.
 - Clicking/tapping the cancel icon reloads the page with no query or filter applied.
 - If no results are found a heading is displayed stating that no results were found.